Thursday, 2/24/2005

 Out!
 Out I say, lest thou be smitted with a thousand curses!

 More than 250 spam comments today.
 That’s a new record for my little corner of the bloggosphere.
-Thanks to the Wordpress Three Strikes pluggin, only 2 were actually posted.
+Thanks to the WordPress Three Strikes pluggin, only 2 were actually posted.
 The rest were automatically sent to the big bit bucket in the sky.
 No mess, no fuss.

 And it’s all coming from the same place.
 The same place it always comes from.
 Which I will not name, because damned if I’m going to help the jerk’s search ranking by providing a reference.